Compling2-Spring2023-SBU/main/README.md

 ### Course
 - MW 08:30-09:50
-- Comp Ling Lab in SBS
+- from next class: Comp Ling Lab in SBS
 - Office Hours are Tuesdays and Thursdays from 11:30-13:00pm and by appointment.
 - [Syllabus](syllabus-compling2-LIN637-23S-Heinz.pdf)
 - [Useful Links](UsefulLinks.md) for github, markdown, LaTeX, and Haskell